-Unregulated Contaminants Monitoring Regulation (UCMR4)
+Unregulated Contaminants Monitoring Regulation (UCMR5)

-In 2019 our water system was selected by the Environmental Protection Agency (EPA) to participate in the next round of Unregulated Contaminants Monitoring Regulation (UCMR4) sampling.
+For 2023 our water system was selected by the Environmental Protection Agency (EPA) to participate in the next round of Unregulated Contaminants Monitoring Regulation (UCMR5) sampling.
 Unregulated contaminants are those that don't yet have a drinking water standard set by the EPA.
 The purpose of monitoring for these contaminants is to help EPA decide whether the contaminants should have a standard.
-For this round of testing, the City was selected to sample for Cyanotoxins in the treated drinking water from the City's surface water source.
-Samples were collected twice per month during the months of July, August, September, and October.
-Cyanotoxins are toxins produced by bacteria called cyanobacteria (also known as blue-green algae), and are frequently found in freshwater systems.
-When people are exposed to cyanotoxins adverse health effects may range from a mild skin rash to serious illness or, in rare circumstances, death.
+For this round of testing, the City was selected to sample for 29 per- and polyfluoroalkyl substances (PFAS) and lithium which have been found in the nation's drinking water systems.
+PFAS are manufactured chemicals that have been used in industry and consumer products since the 1940's.
+Because of their widespread use and their persistence in the environment, many PFAS are found in the blood of people and animals all over the world.
+Lithium was selected for the Fifth Unregulated Contaminant Monitoring Rule (UCMR5) to better inform research and determine whether lithium poses health risks to people through drinking water from public water systems.
+More information regarding PFAS and lithium can be found on the link below regarding the EPA's UCMR5 rule.

 As our customers, you have a right to know the results of these data.
-For general information on UCMR4, go to:

-http://water.epa.gov/dwucmr/fourth-unregulated-contaminant-monitoring-rule or contact the Safe Drinking Water Hotline at:
+For general information on UCMR5, go to: http://water.epa.gov/dwucmr/fifth-unregulated-contaminant-monitoring-rule intep://watci.epa.gov/uwaciii/intii-untegulateu-containinant-mointoinigor contact the Safe Drinking Water Hotline at: